-Optimize allows you to test variants of web pages and see how they perform against an objective that you specify.
+Google Optimize allows you to test variants of web pages and see how they perform against an objective that you specify.
 It monitors the performance of your experiment, and tells you which variant is best.
-Optimize can be deployed from Tag Manager.

-We also recommend installing the Optimize page-hiding snippet on pages where you deploy Optimize.
+- Install the Optimize page-hiding snippet on pages where Optimize will be deployed.

 dataLayerdeclarations appear before the Optimize page-hiding snippet and Tag Manager container snippet.
 Learn more.

-- Enter your Google Analytics Tracking ID and your Optimize container ID (a.k.a. the Optimize snippet ID, available the Optimize Container setup panel.)
+- Enter your Optimize container ID (also known as the Optimize snippet ID.)

-- Click Save, and proceed to save the tag without triggers.
+- Click Save.
+Proceed to save the tag without triggers.

-- Open any Google Analytics Page View tags that are being triggered on load of pages where you want the Google Optimize tag to be fired.
-Note: Universal Analytics (analytics.js) or Global Site Tag (gtag.js) are required to use Optimize.
-Classic Google Analytics (ga.js) isn't supported.
+- Open any Google Analytics Page View tags that are triggered on pages where you want the Google Optimize tag to be fired.

-- Click to edit the Tag Configuration, and open Advanced Settings → Tag Sequencing.
+- Click Tag Configuration Advanced Settings Tag Sequencing.

 - Check the box to fire a tag before this tag fires.
 Under the Setup Tag heading, click the menu and select the desired Optimize tag.